 Remote employees may not know much about your product at the very beginning.
 However, proper onboarding, communication, and project management can solve this problem quickly.

 Candidates usually can’t come in for an interview, and some companies have difficulty trusting someone they haven’t met face-to-face.
-Others believe that when developers work miles away from them, it’s impossible to manage, control, and motivate them.
+Others believe that when developers work miles away, it’s impossible to manage, control, and motivate them.

 This myth is refuted by numerous successful companies outsourcing their software development.
 Moreover, at some point, you will be happy that your project manager (PM) relieves you of the burden of daily interaction with every team member.
 As for the perceived lack of interaction between remote workers, modern technology can make them feel more connected than employees who work in the same office.